MK8J/semiconductorDefects/README.md

       resistivity: 1
       incorporation: ion implantation

+The inputs for incorporation are:

+  - ion implantation: as the name suggests
+  - ingot: This means it is incorporated during ingot growth
+  - thermal: This means it is incorporated into the wafter with a thermal step
+  - quenched: Refers to a fast cooling after thermal incorporation.

 TODO: The problem with this notation is when several samples are used.
 A better way is to recorded this information.

 options:

-  * growth: CZ, FZ, cast
+  - growth: CZ, FZ, cast
-  * dopant: elemental names all lower case and comma separated, e.g. boron, phorphous, aluminum
+  - dopant: elemental names all lower case and comma separated, e.g. boron, phorphous, aluminum
-  * resistivity: resistivity in &Omega;.cm.
+  - resistivity: resistivity in Ω.cm.
 If several samples are used comma separate them.
 If a range of resistivities are provided simply write that range, e.g. 3, 50, 1-10
-  * incorporation: options are: melt, thermal, ion implantation
+  - incorporation: options are: melt, thermal, ion implantation

 #### measurement\_technique